Alice Tumler: Public speaking coaching, personal growth and conferences

 Alice Tumler puts her TV career aside in order to commit herself to her personal projects.
 She develops her own coaching method “Authentic Expression by Alice Tumler”, mixing public speaking and personal growth.

-She is also back on stage as a professional speaker with her favorite subject: authenticity.
+She is a professional speaker who regular speaks on the subject of authenticity.

 Her first show, a conference with a stand-up comedy twist, is entitled “Quand je serai grande, je serai comme moi-même” (“When I grow up, I'll be like myself.”)

 Personal life

 Alice Tumler lives in Lyon together with her partner Francis Nyock and their two daughters Tia, born in 2011, and Lilo, born in 2016.

 She speaks four languages fluently: German, French, English and Italian, and is able to also communicate in Spanish and Portuguese.